My hair gets longer as the beat gets stronger....

 Running time 45:10

 In the summer of 1973, three words mattered to me - Mott The Hoople.
-Yes, I had been "into" (using the contemporary vernacular) David Bowie since the autumn of 1972, but even then, at fourteen, there was something a little bit to effete about Bowie upon which to focus my adolescent admiration.
+Yes, I had been "into" (using the contemporary vernacular) David Bowie since the autumn of 1972, but even then, at fourteen, there was something a little bit too effete about Bowie upon which to focus my adolescent admiration.
 Mott The Hoople were different.
 They were LADS.
-Why they looked like some of the perfects did at my school - long hair, Afghan coats, big flares.
+Why, they looked like some of the prefects did at my school when out of uniform - long hair, Afghan coats, big flares.
 I always felt Mott could handle themselves in an apres-gig row though.
-No-one would push Ian Hunter or Mick Ralphs around.
+No-one would push Ian Hunter, Overend Watts or Mick Ralphs around.
 Like The Clash after them, or The Jam, they were "our band".
 A band of mates or big brothers to look up to.

 1. All The Way From Memphis